mdx-js/mdx/packages/mdx/readme.md

 * `remarkPlugins` ([`PluggableList` from `unified`][unified-pluggable-list],
   optional)
-  — list of [remark plugins][remark-plugins] to apply to the markdown-with-JSX (aka MDX) syntax tree just before conversion to HTML-with-JSX.
+  — list of [remark plugins][remark-plugins] to apply to the markdown syntax tree (with MDX extensions) just before conversion to HTML.

   <details><summary>Expand example</summary>